GodzillaQueenOfMonsters/hofcapellmeister/PERSONAL_DOCU.md

 ## TODO
 ### general
 - maybe orchestrate everything from a ***main.py*** file
+- set up user for database also @coders.bay
+- check that everything is stable on various operating systems
 - finish up README
 - last step: publish repository